-Students who complete this Culture & Creative Expression course will be able to do the following:
+Students who complete this Culture and Creative Expression course will be able to do the following:

-- Engage in creative processes including conception, investigation, execution, and ongoing critical analysis. - Identify, analyze, and critique the elements of a form of expression using its specific vocabulary. - Examine the intersection of linguistic and cultural forms by expressing in a language other than English. - Assess the interaction among cultural frameworks, people, and the natural environment. - Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed.
+- Engage in creative processes including conception, investigation, execution, and ongoing critical analysis; - Examine the intersection of linguistic and cultural forms by expressing in a language other than English; - Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed; - •Interpret diverse forms of creative expression from different perspectives (e.g. artistic, historical, Indigenous, literary, scientific, philosophical).